prajjwalek/AI/README.md

 			Given a point (x_coordinate, y_coordinate) in the cartesian plane, inside the rectangle (0,0) and (20, 12), classify if the point is inside the circle with center in (10,8) and radius 3.
 		</p>
 		<p>
-		This code was actually a project in my bachelor. <br>
+		This code was actually a project in my bachelor's. <br>
 		The representation of a the regular neural network with one inner(hidden) layer.
 		The idea here is that you generate the numbers with a prolog program(generarNumeros.pl), so the txt files represent the training sets. <br>
 		<br>